Hawaii: Annexation – Territory of Hawaiʻi (1898–1959)

-Political changes of 1954 – State of Hawaii (1959–present)
+Political changes of 1954 – State of Hawaiʻi (1959–present)

-In the 1950s, the plantation owners' power was broken by the descendants of immigrant laborers, who were born in Hawaii and were U.S. citizens.
-They voted against the Hawaii Republican Party, strongly supported by plantation owners.
-The new majority voted for the Democratic Party of Hawaii, which dominated territorial and state politics for more than 40 years.
+In the 1950s, the plantation owners' power was broken by the descendants of immigrant laborers, who were born in Hawaiʻi and were U.S. citizens.
+They voted against the Hawaiʻi Republican Party, strongly supported by plantation owners.
+The new majority voted for the Democratic Party of Hawaiʻi, which dominated territorial and state politics for more than 40 years.
 Eager to gain full representation in Congress and the Electoral College, residents actively campaigned for statehood.
-In Washington there was talk that Hawaii would be a Republican Party stronghold so it was matched with the admission of Alaska, seen as a Democratic Party stronghold.
-These predictions proved inaccurate; today, Hawaii votes Democratic predominantly, while Alaska votes Republican.
+In Washington, there was talk that Hawaiʻi would be a Republican Party stronghold.
+As a result, the admission of Hawaii was matched with the admission of Alaska, which was seen as a Democratic Party stronghold.
+These predictions proved inaccurate; as of 2017, Hawaiʻi almost always votes Democratic, while Alaska typically votes Republican.

+During the Cold War, Hawaiʻi became an important site for U.S. cultural diplomacy, military training, research, and as a staging ground for the U.S. war in Vietnam.

-In March 1959, Congress passed the Hawaii Admissions Act, which U.S. President Dwight D. Eisenhower signed into law.
-The act excluded Palmyra Atoll from statehood; it had been part of the Kingdom and Territory of Hawaii.
-On June 27, 1959, a referendum asked residents of Hawaii to vote on the statehood bill; 94.3% voted in favor of statehood and 5.7% opposed it.
+In March 1959, Congress passed the Hawaiʻi Admissions Act, which U.S. President Dwight D. Eisenhower signed into law.
+The act excluded Palmyra Atoll from statehood; it had been part of the Kingdom and Territory of Hawaiʻi.
+On June 27, 1959, a referendum asked residents of Hawaiʻi to vote on the statehood bill; 94.3% voted in favor of statehood and 5.7% opposed it.
 The referendum asked voters to choose between accepting the Act and remaining a U.S. territory.
-The United Nations' Special Committee on Decolonization later removed Hawaii from its list of non-self-governing territories.
+The United Nations' Special Committee on Decolonization later removed Hawaiʻi from its list of non-self-governing territories.

-After attaining statehood, Hawaii quickly modernized through construction and a rapidly growing tourism economy.
+After attaining statehood, Hawaiʻi quickly modernized through construction and a rapidly growing tourism economy.
 Later, state programs promoted Hawaiian culture.
-The Hawaii State Constitutional Convention of 1978 created institutions such as the Office of Hawaiian Affairs to promote indigenous language and culture.
+The Hawaiʻi State Constitutional Convention of 1978 created institutions such as the Office of Hawaiian Affairs to promote indigenous language and culture.